Educational technology: Analytics

 The importance of self-assessment through tools made available on educational technology platforms has been growing.
 Self-assessment in education technology relies on students analyzing their strengths, weaknesses, and areas where improvement is possible to set realistic goals in learning, improve their educational performances and track their progress.
 One of the unique tools for self-assessment made possible by education technology is Analytics.
 Analytics is data gathered on the student's activities on the learning platform, drawn into meaningful patterns that lead to a valid conclusion, usually through the medium of data visualization such as graphs.
 Learning analytics is the field that focuses on analyzing and reporting data about students' activities in order to facilitate learning.

 Expenditure

 The five key sectors of the e-learning industry are consulting, content, technologies, services, and support.
 Worldwide, e-learning was estimated in 2000 to be over $48 billion according to conservative estimates.
 Commercial growth has been brisk.
 In 2014, the worldwide commercial market activity was estimated at $6 billion venture capital over the past five years, with self-paced learning generating $35.6 billion in 2011.
 North American e-learning generated $23.3 billion in revenue in 2013, with a 9% growth rate in cloud-based authoring tools and learning platforms.

-Careers

-Educational technologists and psychologists apply basic educational and psychological research into an evidence-based applied science (or a technology) of learning or instruction.
-In research, these professions typically require a graduate degree (Master's, Doctorate, PhD, or D.Phil.) in a field related to educational psychology, educational media, experimental psychology, cognitive psychology, or, more purely, in the fields of educational, instructional or human performance technology or instructional design.
-In industry, educational technology is utilized to train students and employees by a wide range of learning and communication practitioners, including instructional designers, technical trainers, technical communication, and professional communication specialists, technical writers, and of course primary school and college teachers of all levels.
-The transformation of educational technology from a cottage industry to a profession is discussed by Shurville et al.